snpsuen/Kubernetes_CDN_VOD_Streaming/README.md

 ### 3. CDN edge on Kubernetes on premises

 A CDN edge is set up in a Kubernetes on premises.
 In this example, the K8s cluster is deployed between a pair of VirtualBox VMs in a local notebook.
 The edge functionality is implemented by a nginx reverse service together with the endpoints where the relevant workloads are executed.
-Port forwarding rules are configured properly to forward incoming traffic heading towards the local notebook to the kubernetes service concerned.

 Deploy the nginx-reverse pods and service by applying the manifest template namely [nginx-cdn-template](artifact/nginx-cdn_template.yaml) with the environment variable set to the CDN orgin location as exposed by Killercoda.
 ```